input-output-hk/jormungandr/chain-impl-mockchain/UPDATE.md

 * An accepted proposal becomes active at the start of the epoch following the slot containg the deciding vote.

-* Proposals that change settings other than the consensus version can (and must) be applied automatically by any node without a software update.
-A change to the consensus version may require a software update, since nodes must be able to process blocks with the new version.
-Since accepted proposals become active almost immediately, nodes should only vote in favor of a proposal for a new consensus version if they can already support that version.

-TODO: what is consensus version exactly?
-Does it correspond to the version in the block header?
-(E.g. we could change the consensus rules without changing the block format.
-But if they're different, we currently don't have a way to identify the intended consensus version of a block.)

 TBD: what to do if multiple versions are accepted at the same time?

 TODO: add a way to delay activation of accepted proposals by a number